chele0630/Team3_Project1/README.md

 # Team 3 Project 1

 Team 3 project is done to uncover patterns in parking activity around the Las Angeles area.
-We will examine realtionships between vehicle makes and parking citations, vehicle model and parking citation, and vehicle color and parking citations.
+We will examine realtionships between vehicle makes and parking citations, and vehicle color and parking citations.

 ### Purpose of the Analysis

-we have three man purposes for the analysis
+We have two main purposes of the analysis:

-* The first purpose is to examine if a relatioship exists between vehicle make and parking citations
+* The first purpose is to examine if a relatioship exists between vehicle make and parking citations.
-* The second purpose is to examine if a relatioship exists between vehicle model and parking citations
-* The third purpose is to examine if a relatioship exists beteen vehicle color andd parking citations
+* The second purpose is to examine if a relatioship exists beteen vehicle color andd parking citations.
-* The team will examine and plot citation locations to evaluate a possible corilation with the sourding area
+* The team will examine and plot citation locations to evaluate a possible correlation between parking citations adn the surrounding area
     * Dining
     * Housing
     * Bar